-The Food and Nutrition Board of the National Academy of Science recommends that children between the ages of 9 to 18 years old get at least 1,300 mg of calcium a day.
+The Food and Nutrition Board of the National Academies of Sciences, Engineering & Medicine* recommends that children between the ages of 9 to 18 years old get at least 1,300 mg of calcium a day.
 Everyone needs calcium in their diet every day to build and maintain healthy strong bones.
-This is especially true for kids in their bone building years.
+This is especially true for kids in their bone-building years.
 Low calcium intake during childhood is associated with osteoporosis later in life.
-Osteoporosis is a disease of low bone mass, and thinning of bone tissues that can result in broken bones.
+Osteoporosis is a disease of low bone mass and thinning of bone tissues that can result in broken bones.

 Although milk and foods made from milk are the most concentrated source of dietary calcium, children who don’t like drinking milk can get their calcium from other high-calcium rich foods.
 Many foods are supplemented with calcium, such as juices and cereals.
 Be sure to check the label for the amount of calcium and be sure to watch for levels of salt and sugar in processed foods.
 You don’t want to add too much of that in an attempt to get calcium!